Altalogy/altalogy-loaders-npm/README.md

 - `npm run build` will build the component for publishing to npm and also bundle the demo app.

 - `npm run clean` will delete built resources.

+## License

+This code is released under the MIT License.